News Apr 03, 2020

 1724627107528.png

-Calgary even with downturns here and there had been steady over all.
+Calgary even with downturns here and there has been steady over all.
 It blew past Edmonton during the Klein years when privatization of services benefited Calgary, plus numerous relocation of head offices to Calgary.

 Calgary then blew past Ottawa when Ottawa’s high tech petered out.
 Edmonton managed to keep up with Calgary for a while during the O&G slump after 2014 and even had a couple years where they had higher population growth, it was also at the time the NDP was in government and doing a lot of hiring which appeared to benefit Edmonton.